nikitanpatil1/Celestial-Bodies-Database-FCC/README.md

 # Celestial Bodies Database

+*This project consists of building a database of celestial bodies using PostgreSQL.*

 ## Problem Statement

-This project consists of *building a database of celestial bodies using PostgreSQL*.
-By following the conditions below:
+Create database according to the conditions below:
 - Create a database named **universe**.
 - Add tables named **galaxy**, **star**.
 - Each table should have a primary key.